software-students-spring2024/4-containerized-app-exercise-speedy/README.md

 # To run tests and check code coverage

-In the web_app dir or the machine_learning_client dir, run
+From the web_app dir or the machine_learning_client dir, run

 `coverage run -m pytest`